 Johannes Schneider Littfeld

-Johannes Schneider Littfeld, MSc Biomedical Engeneering, has been in clinical research in endocrinology at the Universities Giessen, Germany and Minneapolis, US, before he started his industry career in the consulting firm Sudler&Hennessey, Frankfurt.
-He than has been as Managing Director/CEO with Ferring Biotechnik, Disetronic Medical Systems, Becton Dickinson and Bauerfeind.
-He succesfully started new businesses in new territories and brought new technologies from R&D to market.
-He serves as Corporate Vice President at Otto Bock HealthCare and is Board Member of several international Healthcare companies.
+Johannes Schneider Littfeld, MSc has been in endocrinology research at the Universities Giessen and Minneapolis, before he started his industry career at the management consulting firm Sudler&Hennessey.
+He than has been Managing Director and CEO with Ferring Biotechnik, Disetronic Medical Systems and Becton Dickinson.
+He served as Corporate Vice President at Otto Bock HealthCare and is Board Member of several international Healthcare companies.

 Founder, mHealth, Israel